- NAME: Salvador Dalí

 The bizarre and private life of Salvador Dali and his wife Gala Dali inspired the artwork in several of his paintings.

 Answer questions and see how you rank against other players.Play Now

-Dalí was 16, and her death devastated him.
+and was devastated by the loss.
 His father married his deceased wife's sister, which did not endear the younger Dalí any closer to his father, though he respected his aunt.
-The father and son would battle over many different issues throughout their lives, until the elder Dalí's death.
+Father and son would battle over many different issues throughout their lives, until the elder Dalí's death.

-While in school, Dalí began exploring many forms of art including classical painters like Raphael, Bronzino, and Valzquez (from whom he adopted his signature curled moustache).
-He also dabbled in the most avant-garde art movements such as Dada, a post World War I anti-establishment cultural movement.
+While in school, Dalí began exploring many forms of art including classical painters like Raphael, Bronzino and Diego Velázquez (from whom he adopted his signature curled moustache).
+He also dabbled in avant-garde art movements such as Dada, a post-World War I anti-establishment movement.
 While Dalí's apolitical outlook on life prevented him from becoming a strict follower, the Dada philosophy influenced his work throughout his life.

-In between 1926 and 1929, Dalí made several trips to Paris, and met with influential painters and intellectuals including Pablo Picasso, whom he revered.
+In between 1926 and 1929, Dalí made several trips to Paris, where he met with influential painters and intellectuals such as Pablo Picasso, whom he revered.
 During this time, Dalí painted a number of works that displayed Picasso's influence.
-He also met Joan Miro, the Spanish painter and sculptor who, along with poet Paul Eluard and painter Rene Magritte, introduced Dalí to Surrealism.
-By this time, Dalí was working with Impressionism, Futurism, and Cubism.
-Dalí's paintings became associated with three general themes: depicting a measure of man's universe and his sensations; the use of collage; and objects charged with sexual symbolism, and ideographic imagery.
+He also met Joan Miró, the Spanish painter and sculptor who, along with poet Paul Éluard and painter René Magritte, introduced Dalí to Surrealism.
+By this time, Dalí was working with styles of Impressionism, Futurism and Cubism.
+Dalí's paintings became associated with three general themes: 1) man's universe and sensations, 2) sexual symbolism and 3) ideographic imagery.